 - 1. To nuances of Phonetics and give them sufficient practice in correct pronunciation. - 2.
 To word stress and intonation. - 3.
-To IELTS and TOEFL material for honing their listening skills. - 4.
+To listen to listening comprehension material for honing their listening skills. - 4.
 To activities enabling them overcome their inhibitions while speaking in English with the focus being on fluency rather than accuracy. - 5.
-To team work, role behaviour while developing their ability to discuss in groups and making oral presentations.
+To team work, role behavior while developing their ability to discuss in groups and making oral presentations.

-COURSE OUTCOMES: After completion of this course, students will be able to
+COURSE OUTCOMES: After successful completion of the course the students will be able to

-- 1. Define the speech sounds in English and understand the nuances of pronunciation in English. - 2.
+- 1. Define the speech sounds in English and understand the nuances of pronunciation in English - 2.
 Apply stress correctly and speak with the proper tone, intonation and rhythm. - 3.
-Analyze IELTS and TOEFL listening comprehension texts to enhance their listening skills. - 4.
+Analyze listening comprehension texts to enhance their listening skills. - 4.
 Determine the context and speak appropriately in various situations. - 5.
 Design and present effective posters while working in teams, and discuss and participate in Group discussions.